Nicola-01/LLM-Triaging/README.md

 ### Key Fields

-- **is_vulnerability**: Boolean indicating if the crash likely represents a vulnerability
+- **is_vulnerable**: Boolean indicating if the crash likely represents a vulnerability
 - **confidence**: Float between 0 and 1 indicating the model's confidence
 - **severity**: Risk level (e.g., `LOW`, `MEDIUM`, `HIGH`, `CRITICAL`)
 - **reasons**: List of explanations for the classification